sethetter/talks/talks/types-are-your-friends/slides.md

-# Types are your friends!
+## Types are your friends!

 ---

-I'm Seth!
+I'm Seth

 ----